Partitioning Perfect Graphs into Stars: Introduction

-Finally, consider split graphs, another class of perfect graphs, whose vertices can be partitioned into a clique and an independent set.
-Assume that we have agents that are all employees of one institution and agents that are the institution's potential clients.
-Once again, the goal is to form teams of equal size, each containing a team leader as information hub.
-If we require the team leader to be a member of the institution, this immediately leads to \probStarPart{} on split graphs: the clique vertices represent the institution agents and the independent set vertices represent the potential clients.
-We show that \probStarPart restricted to split graphs is polynomial-time solvable for $s=2$, but NP-complete otherwise.

-\paragraph{Previous work.} \looseness=-1 Packing and partitioning problems are central problems in algorithmic graph theory with many applications and with close connections to matching theory~\cite{Yus07}.
+\paragraph{Related work.} \looseness=-1 Packing and partitioning problems are central problems in algorithmic graph theory with many applications and with close connections to matching theory~\cite{Yus07}.
 In the case of packing, one wants to maximize the number of graph vertices that are ``covered'' by vertex-disjoint copies of some fixed pattern graph~$H$.
 In the case of partitioning, one wants to cover \emph{all} vertices in the graph.
-We focus on a partitioning problem that has also been called \textsc{$H$-Factor} in the literature.
+We focus on the partitioning problem, which is also called \textsc{$H$-Factor} in the literature.
 In this work, we always refer to it as \textsc{$H$-Partition}.
-As Kirkpatrick and Hell~\cite{KH83} established the NP-completeness of \textsc{$H$-Partition} on general graphs for every connected pattern~$H$ with at least three vertices, one branch of research has turned to the investigation of classes of specially structured graphs.
-For instance, on the upside \textsc{$H$-Partition} has been shown to be polynomial-time solvable on trees and series-parallel graphs~\cite{TNS82} and on graphs of maximum degree two~\cite{MT07}.
-On the downside, \textsc{$P_k$-Partition} (for fixed $k\ge3$) remains NP-complete on planar bipartite graphs~\cite{DF85}; this hardness result generalizes to \textsc{$H$-Partition} on planar graphs for any outerplanar pattern~$H$ with at least three vertices~\cite{BJLSS90}.
-Partitioning into triangles, that is, \textsc{$K_3$-Partition}, is polynomial-time solvable on chordal graphs~\cite{DK98} and linear-time solvable on graphs of maximum degree three~\cite{RNB13}.
+Since \citet{KH83} established the NP-completeness of \textsc{$H$-Partition} on general graphs for every connected pattern~$H$ with at least three vertices, one branch of research has turned to the investigation of classes of specially structured graphs.
+For instance, on the upside, \textsc{$H$-Partition} has been shown to be \pt{} solvable on trees and series-parallel graphs~\cite{TNS82} and on graphs of maximum degree two~\cite{MT07}.
+On the downside, \textsc{$P_k$-Partition} (for each fixed~$k\ge3$) remains NP-complete on planar bipartite graphs~\cite{DF85}; this hardness result is generalized to \textsc{$H$-Partition} on planar graphs for any outerplanar pattern~$H$ with at least three vertices~\cite{BJLSS90}.
+For every fixed~$s\geq 2$, \probStarPart{} is NP-complete on bipartite graphs~\cite{CP14}.
+Partitioning into triangles~($K_3$), that is, \textsc{$K_3$-Partition}, is \pt{} solvable on chordal graphs~\cite{DK98} and linear-time solvable on graphs of maximum degree three~\cite{RNB13}.